RSO-cloud-native-application/uniborrow-users/README.md

 ## Description

 The service handles user interaction.
-It currently supports listing all users.
+It currently supports all CRUD operations for users.

 ## Structure